-Composition of Ethical Review Committee
+3.2 Composition of Ethical Review Committees

 Each of the four FHS Pakistan ERCs will have a multidisciplinary and multisector membership, their composition will be gender balanced and reflect the social and cultural diversity.
-The members will include individuals with backgrounds relevant to the areas of research that these committees will most likely to review.
+The members will include individuals with backgrounds relevant to the areas of research that these committees will be most likely to review.
 The following factors should be taken into consideration:

-- 1. Members will include individuals with scientific expertise, including expertise in behavioral or social sciences; health care; legal matters; ethics; and lay people whose primary role will be to share their insights about the communities from which participants are likely to be drawn. - 2.
-Lay people and other members, whose primary background is not in health research with human participants, are appointed in sufficient numbers (2-3) to ensure that they feel comfortable voicing their views. - 3.
-In order to enhance independence, committee membership includes 2-3 members who are not affiliated with organizations that sponsor, fund, or conduct research reviewed by the ERC. - 4.
-There will be at least 9 members to ensure that multiple perspectives are brought into the discussion. - 5.
-Quorum requirements provide that at least five people, including at least one lay member and/or one non-affiliated member, are present to make decisions about the proposed research.
+- 3.2.1.
+Members will include individuals with scientific expertise, including expertise in behavioral or social sciences; health care; legal matters; ethics; and lay person/s whose primary role will be to share their insights about the communities from which participants are likely to be drawn. - 3.2.2.
+Lay person/s and other members, whose primary background is not in health research with human participants, are appointed in sufficient numbers (2-3) to ensure that they feel comfortable voicing their views. - 3.2.3.
+In order to enhance independence, committee membership includes 2-3 members who are not affiliated with AKU or with organizations that sponsor, fund, or conduct research reviewed by the ERC. - 3.2.4.
+There will be at least 9 members to ensure that multiple perspectives are brought into the discussion. - 3.2.5.
+Quorum requirements provide that more than 50% people, including at least one lay member and/or one non-affiliated member, are present to make decisions about the proposed research.

-Ethical Review Committee Resources
+3.3 Ethical Review Committee Resources